Iterating Symmetric Extensions: Introduction

 \section{Introduction}

 Forcing is one of the main tools in modern set theory.
 It allows us to obtain consistency results by taking well-behaved models and extending them in a very controlled way, so we can ensure the new models satisfy certain statements.
 While it is true that the basic mechanics of forcing do not require the axiom of choice, the axiom of choice is deeply integrated into how we use forcing.

-Firstly, the axiom of choice cannot be violated via forcing; and secondly that the axiom of choice is used constantly when we argue with chain conditions, the mixing lemma, closure properties and more.
+Firstly, the axiom of choice cannot be violated via forcing; and secondly, the axiom of choice is used constantly when we argue with chain conditions, the mixing lemma, closure properties and more.
 Consider these two folklore theorems: \begin{theorem*} ``If $p\forces\exists x\varphi(x)$, then $\exists \dot x: p\forces\varphi(\dot x)$'' is equivalent to $\AC$. \end{theorem*} \begin{theorem*} For every $\kappa$, ``If $\PP$ is a $\kappa$-closed forcing, then $\PP$ does not add $\kappa$-sequences to the ground model'' is equivalent to $\DC_\kappa$. \end{theorem*}

 In fact, since the axiom of choice is equivalent to the statement ``Every partial order contains a maximal antichain'', without the axiom of choice we cannot even ensure that there are maximal antichains in our forcing notion.
 Indeed, forcing without the axiom of choice admits quite a handicap.